jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Git repo success message dialog][14]

-Before you move to Bluemix DevOps Services, do one more thing: enable the Delivery Pipeline service in Bluemix so that you can use several of the build and deployment capabilities later.
+Before you move to Bluemix DevOps Services, enable the Delivery Pipeline service in Bluemix so that you can use several of the build and deployment capabilities later.

 1. On the new app’s overview page, click **ADD A SERVICE**.
 2. For the DevOps category, select **Delivery Pipeline**.
-3. Leave the settings for Space and App as is.
+3. Use the default settings for Space and App.
 4. Click **CREATE**.

-The Delivery Pipeline service is added to your Bluemix space, so it will be ready when you need it later.
+The Delivery Pipeline service is added to your Bluemix space.
+It will be ready when you need it later.

-Want to see the app's code or configure how it deploys?
-Use IBM Bluemix DevOps Services.
-Return to the dashboard, click your app's tile, and then click **EDIT CODE**.

-![CODE button][15]

 ---
 ##Build and deploy using Bluemix DevOps Services

+To see the app's code or configure how it deploys, use Bluemix DevOps Services.

+![CODE button][15]

+Return to the dashboard, click your app's tile, and then click

-Your new project opens in the Bluemix DevOps Services web IDE.
-When you clicked **Add Git Integration** in Bluemix, you populated a new Git repository with the sample code that you now see.
-The repository contains lots of useful information, which you can peruse later.
-For now, see how the code is pushed to Bluemix.
+Your new project opens in the Bluemix DevOps Services web integrated development environment (IDE).
+When you clicked **Add Git Integration** in Bluemix, you populated a new Git repository with the example code that you now see.
+The repository contains useful information that you can review later.
+Now, see how the code is pushed to Bluemix:

 Click **BUILD & DEPLOY**.

 ![Web IDE][16]

-The Build & Deploy page opens.

-A deployment of your sample app is already started.
-When it's running, the app is available at the URL that is shown in the stage named "Deploy to dev."
+A deployment of your sample app already started.
+When the app is running, it is available at the URL that is shown in the "Deploy to dev" stage.
 You can see the app’s overview on Bluemix by clicking the app name.

 ![Bluemix DevOps Services autoconfigured Pipeline][17]

 Bluemix DevOps Services is already configured to automatically build and deploy the Liberty for Java sample application.
-Undo this configuration to see how to set up Build & Deploy yourself:

 ![A preconfigured Pipeline][52]

-  1. Click the gear icon on the rightmost tile (the deploy stage).
+To see how to set up the Build & Deploy feature, also known as Pipeline, undo the configuration:

+  1. a.
+On the rightmost tile, which is the deploy stage, click the gear icon.
 Click **Delete Stage** and confirm the deletion.
-  2. Click the gear icon on the remaining build stage tile.
+  2. b.
+On the remaining build stage tile, click the gear icon.
 Click **Delete Stage** and confirm the deletion.

-Within Build & Deploy stages, you can configure jobs to compile and package your application, to deploy the application to Bluemix, and to run tests on your code.

-You will create two stages.
-One will contain a build job, and the other will contain a deploy job.
+Within the Build & Deploy stages, you can configure jobs to compile and package your application, deploy the application to Bluemix, and run tests on your code.
+In this tutorial, you create two stages.
+One contains a build job, and the other contains a deploy job.

 ![Unconfigured Advanced Build & Deploy page][45]